 What role does play serve in a childcare and early learning setting?

-At Aurrum Kids we understand the integral role of child’s play in development and learning, and our childcare and early learning environments are built around this understanding.
-Everything from our curriculum to physical spaces are designed to support a child’s unique pathway through early life.
+At Aurrum Kids we understand the integral role of child’s play in development and learning, and our daycare and early learning environments are built around this understanding.
+Everything from our curriculum to physical spaces are designed to support child physical development and nurturing each child’s unique pathway through early life.

 Our physical environments also provide plenty of opportunities for uninterrupted play, including building physical and social confidence in diverse outdoor landscapes.
 Spaces are designed with a myriad of multi-use equipment so children can naturally create make-believe worlds of driving, magic, cooking, playing house – or other adventures we haven’t even considered!